nccadman19/beau-belle/README.md

 ### Validate HTML/CSS

 I validated both my HTML and CSS code multiple times whilst building the website, I did this so that there were not a huge amount of errors/warnings at the final stages of development for me to deal with.
+I did not add alt tags to the gallery page and this caused a few errors that were easily fixed.
 This allowed me to incrementally improve my code and upon completion, there were 0 errors found.

 ![ValidatorHTML](assets/images/validator2.jpeg)
 ![ValidatorCSS](assets/images/validator1.jpeg)